What you need to know about

-- Since allergic reactions to food or environmental factors can trigger flares, we recommend allergy skin testing. (link to Allergy skin testing services) As many as three of every 10 children with AD suffer from food allergies, especially those under age 2.
+- Since allergic reactions to food or environmental factors can trigger flares, we recommend allergy skin testing.
+(Read more about allergy skin testing) As many as three of every 10 children with AD suffer from food allergies, especially those under age 2.

 - Minimize exposure to irritants and allergens that may trigger atopic dermatitisAD.

 - Use lukewarm water; hot showers strip natural oils from skin and trigger itch.